Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Comprehensive Empirical Evaluation

-While the "Needle-in-a-Haystack" test (Appendix B.5) confirms that DZ-TDPO can retrieve information from long contexts, it utilizes non-conflicting background noise.
-To rigorously test the model's resilience against active "Historical Inertia," we devised the Inertia Trap Experiment using a modified RULER framework \citep{hsieh2024ruler}.
+While the Needle-in-a-Haystack test (Appendix \ref{sec:needle}) confirms that DZ-TiDPO can retrieve information from long contexts, it utilizes non-conflicting background noise.
+To rigorously test the model's resilience against active historical inertia, we devised the inertia trap experiment using a modified RULER framework \citep{hsieh2024ruler}.

-Experimental Setup Unlike standard retrieval tasks where the "haystack" is irrelevant text, this experiment constructs a hostile environment designed to trigger "Majority Voting" failures in the attention mechanism.
+\paragraph{Experimental Setup.} Unlike standard retrieval tasks where the haystack is irrelevant text, this experiment constructs a hostile environment designed to trigger majority voting failures in the attention mechanism.

-The Trap (Old Value): A variable VAR\_TARGET is assigned a distractor value (e.g., "3214") repeatedly throughout the context.
-The density is extremely high (~100 repetitions), creating a massive accumulation of attention scores on the outdated information.

-The Update (New Value): A single update assigning a new value (e.g., "9870") is placed in the final 5\% of the context (the "Recent" zone).

-Objective: The model must ignore the ~100 instances of the "Old Value" (which dominate the context visually and statistically) and output the single "New Value" based on logical recency.
+\begin{itemize} \item \textbf{The trap (old value):} A variable \texttt{VAR\_TARGET} is assigned a distractor value (e.g., ``3214'') repeatedly throughout the context.
+The density is extremely high ($\sim$100 repetitions), creating a disproportionate accumulation of attention scores on the outdated information. \item \textbf{The update (new value):} A single update assigning a new value (e.g., ``9870'') is placed in the final 5\% of the context (the recent zone). \item \textbf{Objective:} The model must ignore the $\sim$100 instances of the old value (which dominate the context visually and statistically) and output the single new value based on logical recency. \end{itemize}

-We evaluated both the Base Model (Phi-3.5) and DZ-TDPO on 100 samples.
+We evaluated both the base model (Phi-3.5) and DZ-TiDPO on 100 samples.
 The results, summarized in Table \ref{tab:trap}, reveal a critical divergence in behavior.

-The Base Model succumbs to the "frequency bias."
-Despite the instruction to find the final value, the sheer volume of historical tokens repeating the Old Value dominates the softmax attention calculation.
-The model effectively gets "brainwashed" by the repetition (73\% failure rate).
+The base model succumbs to the frequency bias.
+Despite the instruction to find the final value, the sheer volume of historical tokens repeating the old value dominates the softmax attention calculation.
+The model effectively becomes saturated by the repetition (73\% failure rate).

-DZ-TDPO achieves a 2.89x improvement in accuracy (78\%).
-The DZ-TA mechanism ($\lambda \approx 0.5, \tau = 8.0$) effectively penalizes the attention scores of the repeated historical tokens based on their distance.

-This experiment confirms that DZ-TA does not simply "forget" history; it actively lowers the signal-to-noise ratio of outdated information.
-Even when the "noise" (Old Value) is repeated 100 times, the distance-based decay prevents it from overriding the single, highly relevant signal in the recent context.
+DZ-TiDPO achieves a 2.89x improvement in accuracy (78\%).
+The DZ-TA mechanism ($\tau_{\text{fixed}} = 8.0$) effectively penalizes the attention scores of the repeated historical tokens based on their distance.
+This experiment confirms that DZ-TA does not simply forget history; it actively dampens the signal intensity of outdated information.